 A faster – and smarter – period close can deliver considerable value to the organisation, giving more relevant management information earlier and freeing up a lot of valuable time for the finance team and CFO to contribute more strategically to the business.

-For more on strategy and finance, download the paper A Finance Director’s Guide to Planning, Budgeting and Forecasting for High-Growth Companies
+For more on strategy and finance, download the paper A Finance Director’s Guide to Period Close for High Growth Organisations.

 Posted on Tue, November 27, 2018